OnsElfekih/Stock-Management/README.md

 # Stock Management Platform

-This Stock Management Platform is a robust application designed to efficiently manage users and products within a company.
+This Stock Management Platform is a robust application designed to manage users and products within a company efficiently.
 It allows different roles, including **Administrator**, **Manager**, and **Employee**, to manage products and handle stock-related operations.
 The platform is developed using **Java** for both the frontend and backend, **PHP** for web services, and **MySQL** for database management.

 ## Features